 ▪First, you need to analyze the requirements and can then develop the global information architecture.
 This step is covered by the first major section: Structuring.

 ▪When you know your goal, you can then begin to design and set up the templates for your documents, starting with the global page and screen layout, going down to paragraph styles and character styles in detail.
 This step is covered by the second major section: Designing.

 ▪When you’ve set up the information architecture and prepared the templates for your documents, you’re now ready for the main task: Creating content.
-This step is covered by the third major section: Writing.
+This step is covered by the third and by the fourth major section: Writing and Visualizing.